 Recently made study at MIT and Dartmouth College uncovered the impact of an additional kind of land harnessing and exorbitant agriculture on regional climate.
-Researchers are now consenting that not only greenhouse gas emissions but also an alteration in land utilization such as deforestation are a considerable key to the world’s climate system.
+Researchers are now greenhouse gas emissions but also an alteration in land utilization such as deforestation are a considerable key to the world’s climate system.

 A study demonstrates that in the last half of the 20th century, the midwestern U.S. went through an intensification of agricultural practices that led to a substantial rise in production of corn and soybeans.
 Besides, over the same period in that region, summers were exceptionally cooler and had greater rainfall than during the antecedent half-century.